gophercon/2024-talks/README.md

 # GopherCon 2024 Talks

-Slides and Links for 2024 GopherCon talks sorted alphabetically.
+Slides and Links for 2024 GopherCon talks sorted alphabetically by the speakers' given name.

 ## Main Stage